09 February 2021 | Scott Nursten

 Unfortunately, as with most technologies, this is delivered in a dramatically different fashion by a number of different vendors who all have differing approaches to the challenge.
 The key things that a CVA platform should provide are:

-Furthermore, it is our opinion that a good CVA platform should also provide:
+In addition, it's our belief that a good CVA platform should also provide:

 In essence, vulnerability assessment should drive your vulnerability and risk management process on a day to day basis.